melisaechao/Codepath-iOS-102-Prework/README.md

 ### App Walk-though

-`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif).
-LICEcap is a great tool for recording and you can simply upload the gif to GitHub and provide the path name in place of URL as shown below.

 <img src="https://github.com/melisaechao/Codepath-iOS-102-Prework/blob/main/iOS%20102%20prework.gif?raw=true" width=200><br>

 ### Required Features

 - [x] 1.
 App displays an image of a school's logo